drawing-machines/ID-20ST-15/README.md

 	<img src="_images/bot_app_manual_run.png" width="300px">

 3. At the bottom of the Processing window, in the console, look for the `port` number that the Arduino is connected to.
-Enter this `PORT_NUM` at the top of the sketch, and run the app again.11.
+Enter this `PORT_NUM` at the top of the sketch, and run the app again.

 	<img src="_images/log_port_num.png" width="300px">